idaholab/isopod/doc/content/index.md

 ### Inverse Optimization Code class=center style=font-weight:200;font-size:200%

-Isopod is an application for solving inverse optimization problems in moose.
-It is based on PDE constrained optimization using the PETSC TAO optimization solver.
+Isopod is an application for solving inverse optimization problems using MOOSE using the MOOSE optimization module.
+Isopod uses the optimization executioner in the MOOSE optimization modeul to perform PDE constrained optimization using the PETSC TAO optimization solver.
-Isopod is based on the MOOSE framework, and builds on the MOOSE framework and modules for many of its core capabilities.
+Isopod uses the MOOSE Optimization module to solve force and and material inversion problems.
+Isopod mainly contains experimental capabilities that have not been migrated to the MOOSE optimization module for varying reason.

 !row!
-!col! small=12 medium=4 large=4 icon=toys
-### [Theory](getting_started/InvOptTheory.md) class=center style=font-weight:200;

-Learn the theory behind PDE constrained optimization as implemented in isopod.
-!col-end!

 !col! small=12 medium=4 large=4 icon=settings
-### [Syntax](syntax/index.md) class=center style=font-weight:200;
+### [Syntax](syntax/index.md) class=center style=font-weight:400;

 Isopod provides capabilities that can be applied to a wide variety of problems.
 The syntax provides detailed documentation of specific code features.
-!col-end!

-!col! small=12 medium=4 large=4 icon=assessment
-### [Example](examples/index.md) class=center style=font-weight:200;

-There are a number of inverse optimization example problems to demonstrate usage of Isopod.
-Details of those models are provided here.
 !col-end!
 !row-end!

 Isopod is based on [MOOSE](http://mooseframework.org).
 It is an extremely flexible environment that permits the solution of coupled physics problems of varying size and dimensionality.
 These can be